-Today, SJS boasts 1,300 gifted students.
+Today, SJS boasts over 1,300 gifted students.
 Although the school's size has grown, the number of students per classroom remains small, in alignment with the founders' original ideals of an individualized development of the "whole person."
 And because we are a small community with great opportunities, every student can make a difference; each has the potential to contribute in significant ways to the life of the School.

 Bringing the school into the present while still revering its rich traditions is of paramount importance to St. John's as an organization.
-The school is constantly growing academically, technologically and, most noticeably, physically.
+The School is constantly growing academically, technologically and, most noticeably, physically.
 Six acres in 1946 have dramatically grown to 42 in 2012.
 Making available the quality of a St. John's education to people of all different backgrounds continues to be a priority endeavor of the Board of Trustees.
 In the words of former Chairman of the Board, Jim Elkins III, the school seeks to "build an inclusive community ethnically, culturally, and socio-economically."